dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 ## Extending Validation

-Styles... describe that we might want to customize the styles to conform to our design system.
+Styles... describe that we might want to customize the error styles to conform to our design system.
 This might be Bootstrap, Material UI, or our own custom design system.

 ```csharp
 protected override void OnInitialized()